ntindall/CS170/nameless/README.txt

 To run server:

 chuck run-nameless-server.ck:(local)
+processing-java --sketch=`pwd`/world --run

-if local is not specified, initializes as listed in the source.
+dependencies: oscP5 and Ani (move folders to processing's sketchbook) if local is not specified, initializes clients as listed in the source.

 --------------------------------------------------------------------------------